my affiliate links and make a purchase. To learn more, click here. Thank you for supporting Reroute Lifestyle!

 Affiliate marketing is when you promote a company’s service or product and that promotion is tracked via a special link.
 Every time you inspire a reader to click your link and do something, like make a purchase, you receive a small commission or some form of compensation.

-Still, affiliate marketing is one of the easiest ways to start making money blogging.
 You’re basically promoting other companies’ services or products, so you don’t have to spend all the time it takes to create your own.
 It’s a great way to start learning what may or may not work with your audience.

 Are you afraid you may seem inauthentic to your readers by promoting products?
+Here are some ways you can help your readers and monetize your blog:

 - Promote companies and products that will benefit your audience